louislimd/hugo-blog/content/post/Acute_pancreatitis.md

 _Physical examination_

-Retroperitoneal hemorrhage caused by severe inflammation and necrosis can lead to fluis losses, hypotension, tachycardia, and shock.
+Retroperitoneal hemorrhage caused by severe inflammation and necrosis can lead to fluid losses, hypotension, tachycardia, and shock.

 1. **Turner sign**: Blood dissection extends to the flank, resulting in flank ecchymosis.
 2. **Cullen sign**: Blood dissects up the falciform ligament and creates a periumbilical ecchymosis.